-Referrals with a positive screen are then passed to the FSS with an opening in their caseload and having a "best fit" for the FSS and potential participant.
-The fit is determined by geographic location of participant (rural vs. urban) and the nature of the challenges facing the family (intimate partner violence, cognitively delayed, history of criminality, etc.) The time line for assignment to FSS is determined by the site's waiting list.
+Referrals with a positive screen are then passed to the CM with an opening in their caseload and having a "best fit" for the CM and potential participant.
+The fit is determined by geographic location of participant (rural vs. urban) and the nature of the challenges facing the family (intimate partner violence, cognitively delayed, history of criminality, etc.) The timeline for assignment to CM is determined by the site's waiting list.
 If there are a number of families on the waiting list, they are prioritized by age of child.
-Families closest to the 3-month mark are given top priority for assignment to an FSS.
-Ideally, family's assignment to FSS occurs prenatally or within the first two weeks after the birth of the baby.
+Families closest to the 3-month mark are given top priority for assignment to an CM.
+Ideally, family's assignment to CM occurs prenatally or within the first two weeks after the birth of the baby.

-FSS runs a CCAP (Wisconsin Public Court Records system) report, for safety purposes, within 5 working days.
+CM encouraged to run a CCAP (Wisconsin Public Court Records system) report, for safety purposes, within 5 working days.

-FSS contacts the referral source in order to inform their approach with the family, within 5 working days.
+CM contacts the referral source in order to inform their approach with the family, within 5 working days, provided referral source has expressed appreciation for this courtesy.

-FSS contacts the potential participant to set up assessment (The Parent Survey) meeting, within 5 working days.
-The time and location to be determined by mutual agreement between the FSS and the potential participant, ideally this is in the home.
+CM contacts the potential participant to set up assessment (The Parent Survey) meeting, within 5 working days.
+The time and location to be determined by mutual agreement between the CM and the potential participant, ideally this is in the home.